 Learn more about the Columbia Commitment.

-From San Francisco to Shanghai, become part of the CAA worldwide network of more than 350,000 global Columbians by joining one of the 100-plus alumni clubs around the world.
-Become a member, attend events, volunteer with the clubs’ Columbia Community Outreach spring events, or join the club board or leadership committee.
+From San Francisco to Shanghai, become part of the CAA worldwide network of more than 365,000 Columbians by joining one of the 100-plus Global Clubs around the world.
+Become a member, attend events, volunteer, or join the club board or leadership committee.
 Find a club near you.

 From Varsity C, an organization dedicated to supporting Columbia Athletics through advice, counsel, and volunteer activity, to season ticket opportunities, there are many ways you get involved with the Lions after graduation.